LEGAL ISSUES AND CONCERNS RELATED TO PERSONALITY TESTING IN THE HIRING PROCESS

 - administration of the test to discriminate based on age.

-So, if you are screening for a personality trait it connects with a protected class and you make your decisions based on that trait, such practice can constitute discrimination.
+So, if you are screening for a personality trait that connects with a protected class and you make your decisions based on that trait, such practice can constitute discrimination.

 Title VII, the ADA, and the ADEA all have requirements for all employee testing that employers must adhere to when giving a personality test.
 For example, Title VII permits employers to administer professionally developed ability tests and take action based on the result.
 But such tests must be implemented in a way that does not discriminate against protected classes, and ideally validated in advance as not having a discriminatory effect.
 Employers cannot adjust the test scores based on an individual’s protected characteristics; using different cut-off scores for different protected classes; or otherwise altering the results of the test in any way.
 Lastly, and most importantly, the test must be job-related for the position at issue and consistent with a business necessity.